 It is an organization whose heart beats for the pharmacy education and profession.
 During the last five decades the aims and ambitions of its members have grown beyond imparting quality pharmacy education.
 Today the members not only continue to teach but also counsel, motivate, guide, award, felicitate research, advice and provide invaluable consultation to incubate start-ups.
 As such the APTI has today evolved as a multi-faceted institution, a critical component of the Indian pharma industry, by the many dimensions of its activities

 Five decades ago, APTI served its primary purpose - an association of teachers who would want to 'teach'.

 APTI is one of the federating bodies under the umbrella of Indian Pharmaceutical Congress Association (IPCA).
-APTI has twice organized the Mega event Indian pharmaceutical Congress (Varanasi 2007, Chennai 2012) which attracts more than 7500 participants from the globe.
+APTI has thrice organized the Mega event Indian Pharmaceutical Congress (Varanasi 2007, Chennai 2012, Chithara University Near Chandigarh, 2017) which attracts more than 7500 participants from all over the globe.